ChrisHutchinson1982/CV/README.md

 ### **Fast and Independent Learner**

-In my previous career within Financial Services, I became an expert in a variety of tools such as MS Excel, MS Access and MS Sharepoint through self learning.
+In my previous career within Financial Services, through self learning, I became an expert in a variety of tools such as MS Excel, MS Access and MS Sharepoint.
 I used these technologies to implement a global coaching framework which helped pinpoint coaching activity for employees to drive superior interactions with the customer.

 The pace of learning during the Bootcamp was intense but I relished the process.
 I was able to pick up a second language, Javascript, in a few days and tault myself how to develop features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.